ThomasQuinnKelly/bip-reference-person/docs/database-config-usage.md

 Spring Boot has rudimentary database initialization capabilities.
 What spring does not provide out of the box is a means for managing schema and data changes over time.
 [Liquibase](http://www.liquibase.org/) is recommended for its database changeset and schema version management features.

-The assumption is that the application uses `spring-boot-starter-data-jpa`.
+The assumption is that the application is uses JPA in preference over raw JDBC.
+The spring boot dependency is `spring-boot-starter-data-jpa`.

-### Database Management and Versioning
+### Database Management and Versioning With Liquibase

 It is worth reviewing the [Liquibase documentation](https://www.liquibase.org/documentation/) to understand changesets, include, preconditions, contexts and parameters.

+Some general suggestions:

+* Use maven profiles to separate the types of operations performed (drop and recreate schema, update schema, populate data, etc).
+Each profile should have one or more corresponding properties files and changelogs that are named the same or similar as the profile id.

+* Use liquibase properties files to specify the JDBC connection, and input / output file names.

+* Use liquibase contexts to control which changesets in a changelog should be executed for an operation (clean and populate data, environment-specific operations, version-specific upgrade, etc).

 Both the Liquibase and Spring documentation are very brief and somewhat vague about how to integrate Liquibase into a Spring Boot project.
-Furthermore, as Spring Boot matures in this integration, handling of Liquibase behaviors and properties is a moving target - there are significant discrepancies between minor spring-boot point releases.
-As a result, **every source of information about Liquibase integration must be understood in the context of the version of Spring / Spring Boot** used in the discussion or article.
+Furthermore, as Liqiobase matures and Spring follows with its integrations, handling of Liquibase behaviors and properties is a moving target - there are significant discrepancies between minor spring-boot point releases.
+As a result, **every source of information about Liquibase integration must be understood in the context of the version of Liquibase and Spring / Spring Boot** used in the discussion or article.

-The current recommendation is to create an `[application-name]-db-liquibase` project (maven module) to isolate Liquibase references and configuration.

-Below is a summarization of the key points, assuming the application uses `spring-boot-starter-data-jpa`:
+Below is a summarization of the key points, assuming the JDBC connections and other database-specific configuration is already done:

-* Add Liquibase to the maven dependencies for liquibase (spring-boot 2.1.6 uses Liquibase 3.6.3), and configure the plugin that comes with liquibase-core:
+* Add Liquibase to the maven dependencies for liquibase to a root POM (spring-boot 2.1.6 uses Liquibase 3.6.3):

 	<details><summary>Click here: Liquibase Maven Dependencies</summary>